torproject/torspec/proposals/339-udp-over-tor.md

 ```
 struct udp_connected_body {
-   /* 5 bytes to distinguish from other CONNECTED_UDP cells.
-This is not
-    * strictly necessary, since we can distinguish by context, but
-    * it's nice to have a way to tell them apart at the parsing stage.
-    */
-   u32 zero IN [0];
-   u8 ff IN [0xFF];
    /* The address that the relay has bound locally.
 This might not
     * be an address that is advertised in the relay's descriptor. */
    struct address our_address;